wavesplatform/docs.wavesplatform/docs/en/blockchain/order.md

 ## Amount and price in order

-In order, the amount and price are represented in normalized (i.e. integer) format.
+In user interface, the amount and price are displayed as the  values with a decimal part, but in order itself they are represented in normalized (i.e. integer) format.

-To convert the amount to normalized format, it is being multiplied by 10<sup>amountAssetDecimals</sup>.
+To make the amount normalized, it is multiplied by 10<sup>amountAssetDecimals</sup>.

-To convert the price to normalized format, it is being multiplied by
+To make the price normalized, it is multiplied

 * in version 1, 2, 3 orders: by 10<sup>(8 + priceAssetDecimals - amountAssetDecimals)</sup>,
 * in version 4 orders: by 10<sup>8</sup>.

-In version 4 orders, the price asset quantity in normalized format is being calculated by following formula:
+Quantity of the price asset in normalized format is calculated by the following formula:

+* in version 1, 2, 3 orders: amount × price × 10<sup>-8</sup>,
-spendAmount = amount × price × 10<sup>(priceAssetDecimals - amountAssetDecimals - 8)</sup>,
+* in version 4 orders: amount × price × 10<sup>(priceAssetDecimals - amountAssetDecimals - 8)</sup>.

-where

-* spendAmount — the quantity of price asset in the normalized format,
+In both cases the decimal part is omitted.

+In the above formula

-* amount — the amount in a normalized format,
+* amount — normalized amount,
-* price — price in a normalized format,
+* price — normalized price,
-* priceAssetDecimals — price asset quantity of decimals,
+* priceAssetDecimals — price asset decimals,
-* amountAssetDecimals — price asset quantity of decimals.
+* amountAssetDecimals — amount asset decimals.

+## Calculation example for v1/v2/v3 order

+Let's review the purchase of 2,13 Tidex for 0,35016774 Waves per one Tidex.

+The amount asset is Tidex, amountAssetDecimals value equals 2.

+The price asset is Waves, priceAssetDecimals value equals 8.

+Normalized amount value equals 2,13 × 10<sup>amountAssetDecimals</sup> = 213.

+Normalized price value equals 0,35016774 × 10<sup>(8 + 8 - 2)</sup> = 35016774 × 10<sup>6</sup>.

+Quantity of normalized price asset equals to 213 × 35016774 × 10<sup>6</sup> × 10<sup>-8</sup> = 74585728,62.
+The decimal part will be omitted.

+As a result, 0,74585728 Waves will be gained for 2,13 Tidex.

-### Calculation example for order v4
+## Calculation example for v4 order

-Let's review the purchase of 2,13 Tidex for 0,35 WAVES per Tidex.
+Let's review the purchase of 2,13 Tidex for 0,35016774 Waves per one Tidex.

-The amount asset is Tidex, the value of amountAssetDecimals equals 2.
+The amount asset is Tidex, amountAssetDecimals value equals 2.

-Price asset is Waves, the value of priceAssetDecimals equals 8.
+The price asset is Waves, priceAssetDecimals value equals 8.

-Amount value in normalized format is equals to 2,13 × 10<sup>amountAssetDecimals</sup> = 213.
+Normalized amount value equals 2,13 × 10<sup>amountAssetDecimals</sup> = 213.

-Price value in normalized format is equals to 0,35016774 × 10<sup>amountAssetDecimals</sup> = 35016774.
+Normalized price value equals 0,35016774 × 10<sup>8</sup> = 35016774.

-Quantity of price-asset in normalized format will be calculated by the following formula:  213 × 35016774 × 10<sup>(8 - 2 - 8)</sup> = 74585728.
+Quantity of normalized price asset equals to 213 × 35016774 × 10<sup>(8 - 2 - 8)</sup> = 74585728,62.
+The decimal part will be omitted.

 As a result, 0,74585728 Waves will be gained for 2,13 Tidex.